Introducing your new kitten

 occasional hiss or spit as they get accustomed to each other.
 Cats tend to make

 a whole lot of noise and even loosen up some fur.
-Rarely will two cats truly
+Rarely will two domestic cats truly

 Once they are introduced, there are a couple of things you must remember - Don't